directus/directus/docs/extensions/sdk-composables.md

 ::: tip `useCollection` vs `useCollectionStore`

-For full capabilities like retrieving, updating and deleting collection data, use the `useCollectionStore` composable instead.
+For full capabilities like retrieving, updating and deleting collection items, use the `useCollectionStore` composable instead.

 :::